eSaniello/morpheus_trading_suite/README.md

 # Semi Automatic Trading Suite
-I stole Mitchel's [ftx-telegram-trader](https://github.com/pawiromitchel/ftx-telegram-trader) and modified it to my own needs for scalping BTC.
+I stole Mitchel's [ftx-telegram-trader](https://github.com/pawiromitchel/ftx-telegram-trader) and modified it to my own needs for scalping crypto.
 Thanks sir [@pawiromitchel](https://github.com/pawiromitchel) :)

 ## NOTE: As of this moment, this bot only supports FTX.
 U can still place alerts for other markets but the trading functionality won't work.